AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-13.md

 $progress->start();
 ```

-Next we loop over the seed permissions creating each one in turn.
+Next we loop over the seed permissions, creating each one in turn.

-After creating the permission we tell the progress bar to advance...
+After creating the permission, we tell the progress bar to advance...

 ```php
 foreach ($seedPermissions as $newPermission) {